Yacht Design School's

 Although it is a purely residential course intended to get you an entry level job in design, and costs a good deal more than our school, the Landing School appears to have an intensely practical orientation, sufficient exposure to basic theory, and the advantage of frequent visits by quite prestigious designers to help inspire students.
 If there is any single school that we would recommend aside from ours this would be it.
 Again some well known designers either have graduated from the school or are supporters of it.

 This covers our major "competition".
 We do hope we have been reasonably fair to all of them.
-Readers should understand that the information presented here is the best we have based upon articles on these schools, statements of their instructors, and comments of their students.
+Readers should understand that the information presented here is the best we have based upon articles on these schools, statements of their instructors or owners, and comments of their students.
 We cannot say definitively that these are balanced views.
 You should ask them the same questions you ask us and form your own opinions.
 Back to top.

 Would the Art Institute of Fort Lauderdale’s program “Yacht & Marine Design” be a good alternative to YDS for someone wanting to be a yacht designer?